Git Quick Start Guide

 8

-// Note: Prior to deleting branches, they should be merged, otherwise an error will occur (or use -D to force delete)
+// Note: Before deleting a branch, you must merge it; otherwise, an error will occur (or use -D to force delete)

 // error: The branch 'dev' is not fully merged.